Davidson's pinch-hit slam lifts Reds past Cards | Sports-Games

 Michael Lorenzen (1-1), the second of five Reds pitchers, earned the victory.
 Raisel Iglesias closed out the ninth to earn his third save and atone for his loss Thursday night.
 Cardinals starting pitcher Dakota Hudson worked 4 2/3 scoreless innings before hitting his pitch limit for the game.
 He allowed one hit and two walks while striking out six batters in 74 pitches (49 strikes).

 Cabrera walked Mike Moustakas, then plunked pinch hitter Phillip Ervin with a pitch to load the bases.
-Webb replaced Cabrera and Davidson, hitting for Josh VanMeter, greeted him with his towering grand slam over the left field bleachers. --Field Level Media
+Webb replaced Cabrera and Davidson, hitting for Josh VanMeter, greeted him with his towering grand slam over the left-field bleachers.

 - READ MORE ON: